-The only way goods and people can access South Georgia & the South Sandwich Islands is by ship.
-As a result, a wide variety of vessels operate within the Maritime Zone (MZ).
+The only way goods and people can access SGSSI is by ship.
+As a result, a wide variety of vessels operate within the SGMZ.
 The primary risk to terrestrial biodiversity associated with vessels (as opposed to the cargo they carry) is the potential for it to harbour rodents that are subsequently transferred ashore.